-- The Model 870 has a reputation for strength, durability and reliability that has made it the first choice of America's law enforcement agencies.
-This is significant because of the message it sends to the sporting shotgun community about the soundness of the design. - At its core the 870 is remarkably simple and easy to maintain.
-It has a high tolerance for dirt and debris that makes it suitable for more demanding field conditions. - The Wingmaster is widely viewed as one of the most visually appealing pump action shotgun designs of all time
+- After 53 years in production, the Remington Model 870 is still widely considered to be the pinnacle of pump action shotgun design.
+The Model 870 has a reputation for strength datability and reliability that has made it the first choice of America's law enforcement agencies.
+This is significant because of the message it sends to the sporting shotgun community about the soundness of the product. - At its core the 870 is remarkably simple and easy to maintain.
+It has a high tolerance for dirt and debris that makes it suitable for more demanding field conditions. - The Wingmaster is widely viewed as one of the most visually appealing pump action shotgun designs of all time.